 - Monitoring and tuning performance

 In a small-to-midsize database environment, a single DBA might be the sole person performing all these tasks.
-In large enterprise environments, the whole job is often divided among several DBAs titled as Database Security Administrator or Database Tuning Expert, each with his/her own area of specialties.
+In large enterprise environments, the whole job is often divided among several DBAs, titled Database Security Administrator or Database Tuning Expert, each with his/her area of specialization.

 Get ready for the industry with an Oracle DBA Certification now!